Beyond Words: An Experimental Study of Signaling in Crowdfunding: Study II: Mechanisms in Context: The Layout with Two Descriptions

-\paragraph{As observed in experiment 1, more respondents chose to contribute towards projects with contribution lists that encoded high than low crowd signals.} Similar to experiment 1, participants in experiment 2 selected contribution lists in the high treatment condition more often than lists in the low treatment condition (Table~\ref{tab:sel-overall}).
-This trend was consistent across different project categories, with the exception of golf caddies, which aimed to raise \$50,000 (Table~\ref{tab:sel-category}).
-We believe that this unique result might be due to a lower interest in the project category (mean=1.565, standard deviation=0.627) compared to the other three categories (mean=2.398, standard deviation=0.632).
-This decreased interest might have resulted in participants not paying close attention to the selection task in this specific category.
+Participants in the treatment condition of Study II select high variation in amounts and timings in 322 (52.4\%) cases versus low variation in 294 (47.6\%) cases.
+This means that, in the context of competing topic-oriented information, a project is 10.1\% more likely to attract funders when assigned a contribution list with high rather than low variation ($\chi^2$(1, $N=582$) = 1.272, $p = 0.259$).
+This trend is consistent across different project categories, except for the golf caddy project category, which aims to raise \$50,000 (Table~\ref{tab:sel-category-2}).
+We believe this unique result might be due to a lower interest in the project category (average=1.565, standard deviation=0.627) compared to the other three categories (average=2.398, standard deviation=0.632).
+For example, when asked why they selected one golf caddies project over another, one participant noted, ``\textit{I don't really care about caddies so I didn't think that much.}'' This decreased interest might result in participants not paying close attention to the selection task in this specific category.